DamSenViet/kle-py/README.md

 ## Installation

-Inside the kle directory, run the following commands to install the package with pip3:
+Run the following commands to install the package or update it with pip3:
 ```sh
 pip3 install -U git+https://github.com/DamSenViet/kle-serial-python.git
 ```

 ## Uninstallation

-Inside the kle directory, run the following commands to uninstall the package with pip3:
+Run the following commands to uninstall the package with pip3:
 ```sh
 pip3 uninstall kle
 ```